The places written with bold characters in the text show the marked places in the Route-Altitude diagram.

 We approach already to the holiday resort of Bánkút, and reach here a very thick net of different paths, dirt roads and marked trails.
 We must follow the signs of the Blue Trail very attentive here!
 Our path joins into a dirt road after a Mary-tree (A Mary’s picture is equipped onto a tree), and reaches another meadow.
 We must keep our north-eastern heading here, don’t turn onto the left branching roads!
 The junctions will be more frequent, follow the signs very attentive!
 After a few minutes the building of Fehér Sas panzió (White Eagle Guesthouse) appears in front of us, we pass by its long fence and reach the narrow asphalt strip again.
 We arrived to Bánkút!

 We only cross the aphalt road here and continue our hike on a descending wide promenade.
-This well-trodden road reaches the grassy ski slopes and the lonely building of Síház (Ski House) in a few minutes.
+This well-trodden road reaches the grassy ski slopes and the lonely building of Síház in a few minutes (Bánkút holiday resort, Ski House).
 We find not only a Blue Trail stamp in the hall, but a cheap accommodation, too.
 A little bit more expensive accommodation is the Fehér Sas panzió.
 Generally this place is crowded only in the snowy months, almost sure, that we will get accommodation here summertime.

 If we start from Bélapátfalva in the morning, we will get to Bánkút in the middle of the afternoon.
 We can spend the late afternoon in our accommodation, but I recommend a short detour to the lookout tower of Bálvány Mountain!
 The distance to the lookout tower is only 1.5 km on the path of the marks, it is worth taking this walk to the metal-framed tower.
 I have to tell you, I don’t recommend climbing the lookout tower, if somebody afraid of heights, but the panorama is beautiful onto the wide plateau of Bükk and towards the northern feet of the mountains from the top level.
 Here we are on the northern edge of the plateau, next day we will cross that hilly country, which is situated beyond the northern slope of the plateau.

 We turn to north in the junction of roads and follow this long ridge.
 The slope almost disappears here, our dirt road stays always in the vicinity of the long back of this side ridge.
 We walk on this waving, only slowly sinking road and reach the next big junction in a half an hour.
 The route of the Blue Trail turns right here, but I recommend a detour from this place!
-If we follow the here beginning signs, we will reach the modest ruins of Dédesvár in a quarter hour.
+If we follow the here beginning signs, we will reach the modest ruins of Dédesvár in a quarter hour (Path to the ruined Dédesvár Castle).
 Not the ruins are important there, we can see only a few stones of the former castle walls, but the nice view, which opens below the summit from the cliffs!

 The Blue Trail leaves Mályinka on the narrow, worn asphalt access road of the settlement and sinks on this road until Dédestapolcsány village.
 The settlement lies in the valley and the Lázbérci-víztároló Lake appears above the roofs of the houses.
 If we turn back on this road, we will see the steep Dédesvár Mountain and the wide, forest covered side of the plateau of Bükk Mountains already in the distance.

-We pass the Nagy-kő Rock in the border of Dédestapolcsány and turn onto its long main road at the bus turning place.
+We pass the Nagy-kő Rock in the border of Dédestapolcsány and turn onto its long main road at the bus turning place (Dédestapolcsány village, bus turning place).
 This settlement is united from two former villages, Dédes and Bántapolcsány in 1950, the Blue Trail crosses both of them, while it goes on the long main road.
 We will reach the farther end of the settlement after a three quarter hour long walk, meanwhile we pass pubs and groceries.

 The asphalt road doesn’t finish at the last houses of the settlement, it leads us farther and after a metal barrier, which closes this road, we reach the southern end of Lázbérci-víztározó Reservoir.
 This artificial lake was made in 1968.
 Its role is to feed the potable water net of the neighbour settlements.
 The surface of the lake is 77 hectare, it contains generally 6 million cubic metre water.
 The lake and its environs is a strongly protected nature reserve area, even anglers can visit it at daylight!
 Although the grassy lakeside is a very tempting place to the wild camping, don’t do it, because the control is strict!